Go to Management

 A global advocate on peace and justice issues for almost two decades, Mabel van Oranje is Chair of Girls Not Brides – The Global Partnership to End Child Marriage.
 In 1993 Mabel founded the European Action Council for Peace in the Balkans and was its CEO until 1997.
 She also co-founded the Dutch foundation War Child in 1995 and served on its board until 1999.
 In 1997, she joined the Open Society Institute in Brussels as Executive Director, becoming OSI’s International Advocacy Director in 2003.
 From 2008 until 2012, she was the first CEO of The Elders.
 Mabel holds masters degrees in Economics and Political Science (cum laude) from the University of Amsterdam.
 She helped found the global NGO coalition Publish What You Pay and was actively engaged in global efforts that led to the establishment of the International Criminal Court in 2002.

-Vessela Tcherneva is ECFR’s deputy director and head of the ECFR Sofia Office.
-From 2010 to 2013 she was the spokesperson for the Bulgarian Ministry of Foreign Affairs and a member of the political cabinet of Foreign Minister Nickolay Mladenov.
-Previously, Tcherneva was secretary of the International Commission on the Balkans, chaired by former Italian Prime Minister Giuliano Amato and former German President Richard von Weizsäcker; the supervising editor of the Foreign Policy Bulgaria magazine; and political officer at the Bulgarian Embassy in Washington, DC.
+Vessela Tcherneva is ECFR’s Deputy Director and Head of the ECFR Sofia Office.
+Previously, she was the spokesperson for the Bulgarian Ministry of Foreign Affairs and a member of the political cabinet of Foreign Minister Nickolay Mladenov.
+Before that, she was secretary of the International Commission on the Balkans, chaired by former Italian Prime Minister Giuliano Amato and former German President Richard von Weizsäcker; supervising editor of the Foreign Policy Bulgaria magazine; and political officer at the Bulgarian Embassy in Washington, DC.